Valhalla 2021 ~ Cocoa Beach Florida

 The inside is one big mancave with the main rooms and three rooms full of drums.
 I remodeled the Jack and Jill bathroom into a separate 1/2 bath off the hall and a master bath for the bedroom.
 I built a very detailed walnut and hickory vanity for the 1/2 bath and rebuilt the vanity in the master bath with a custom medicine cabinet.

-In 2021, after we returned from 2021 Excellent Adventure, I remodeled the living room to make room for a White Aspen log table I bought in Montana.
+After we returned from the 2021 Excellent Adventure 2021, I remodeled the living room to make room for a White Aspen log table I bought in Montana.
 I also added rows of shelves for my collection of travel memories.
-I updated the room again after 2022 Excellent Adventure and reworked my underwater photos – a project I have wanted to do for years.
+I updated the room again after the 2022 Excellent Adventure and reworked my underwater photosβa project I have wanted to do for years.
 After the Big Kahuna in 2023, I finished it, filling every available space for a picture!

 When I bought the house, some weird earthworks had been done in the back, creating a lake when it rained hard.
 I first built a deck for the hot tub, then added a paver patio.
 I eventually brought a dump truck of fill and leveled out the back.
 I started a garden area and have developed it into a lovely space with a fountain and sculpture.